rogerioagjr/rogerioagjr.github.io/_pages/about.md

 school, I really enjoyed participating in science olympiads and I got medals for Brazil in the International Olympiad in Informatics in 2016 (Russia) and 2017 (Iran).
 I came to the US for the first time to attend MIT, and now I live in Cambridge, MA.

+I'm latino, I use he/his pronouns, and, for my fellow linguists who understand [IPA](https://www.ipachart.com), my name is pronounced [xoˈʒɛɾiu ɡimɐˈɾɐ̃js].

 Personal Interests
 ======